rarecoil/laptop-co2e/README.md

 **kg CO2e w/o use** is the total footprint of the device to make it and send it to you.
 If your electricity sources are carbon-neutral, this number is the one that matters.

+### Laptop footprints, in perspective

+Aside from the outlier X270, the worst laptop on this list is the (outlier) Thinkpad P52 at 693 kg CO2e over a four-year lifespan.
+[A single cheeseburger has a carbon footprint of about 4.35 kg CO2e](http://www.openthefuture.com/cheeseburger_CF.html).
+Buying a P52 is the same cost as eating 159 cheeseburgers over the course of that four years - or eating a single cheeseburger every 1.3 weeks.
+There is a reason why environmentalists push vehicle emissions first and animal agriculture second - the cost of eating _red meat_ is substantially worse than even other meat options.
+It is good to minimise carbon emissions wherever you can, but remember that driving less and avoiding beef consumption will drastically outweigh your laptop purchasing choices in terms of carbon footprint.

 ## tl;dr

 Microsoft's Surface series beats Apple.
 If you can use Windows 10 Pro, the Surface series has the lowest overall manufacturing footprint in the CSR reports.
 Apple is a close second, with Lenovo coming in last place.
 Note that the Microsoft and Apple laptops are not repairable.
+Let's all be happy that the Thinkpad X270 is no longer in production - each one cost the world 0.8 MT CO2e.

 ## Apple